nhatminh-it/Count_Number_of_Faces/README.md

 ### Run
 run my_server_dl.py
 ### Demo
-You can view demo in Youtube: https://youtu.be/KgISe6Kri70
+You can see demo in Youtube: https://youtu.be/KgISe6Kri70